DfE Exclusions: headline facts and figures - Autumn 2024

-The most common reason for suspensions and permanent exclusions was persistent disruptive behaviour.
+The most common reason for both suspensions and permanent exclusions was persistent disruptive behaviour.

 [1] Suspensions (previously fixed-term exclusions)